DTCM/MTCM Dual-degree Program

 Summer Trimester: March 1st

-Once you have made the decision to enroll in the Five Branches Doctor of Traditional Chinese Medicine program you are ready to begin the application process.
+Once you have made the decision to enroll in the Five Branches Doctor of Traditional Chinese Medicine and Master of Traditional Chinese Dual Degree program you are ready to begin the application process.

 To be considered for admission to Five Branches University, the following items are required